-I also like Miessence's vegan protein powder since it's allergen-free and the amino acids are perfectly balanced in it to mimic the amino acid profile of animal protein.
+Miessence's vegan protein powder is a great option since it's allergen-free and the amino acids are perfectly balanced in it to mimic the amino acid profile of animal protein.
 Just one 25 gram serving provides almost 2/3 of the daily Essential Amino Acid requirement for a typical adult.
 It's pricey but I find this product to be superior to anything on the market and anyone can get discounts just by being a customer.

 If using another vegan protein powder, I highly recommend using an organically sourced powder.
 The reason is that many of the ingredients in vegan protein powders are crops that many pesticides are used on.
 This organic vegan protein powder is a solid choice but note it can cause digestive upset in some people.